 Release 17 has specified support for RedCap UEs with reduced bandwidth support and reduced complexity including reduced number of receive chains.
 Such UEs could support NR positioning functionality but there is a gap in that the core and performance requirements have not been specified for the positioning related measurements performed by RedCap UEs, and no evaluation was performed to see how the reduced capabilities of RedCap UEs might impact eventual position accuracy.
 This gap is to be investigated by the present SI.

 5 Sidelink Positioning

+The scope of the study on solutions for SL positioning is defined in the SID [7] as:

+Scenario/requirements for SL positioning

+Identify specific target performance requirements to be considered for the evaluation based on existing 3GPP work and inputs from industry forums

+Define evaluation methodology with which to evaluate SL positioning for the use cases and coverage scenarios, reusing existing methodologies from sidelink communication and from positioning as much as possible

+Study and evaluate performance and feasibility of potential solutions for SL positioning, considering relative positioning, ranging and absolute positioning:

+Evaluate bandwidth requirement needed to meet the identified accuracy requirements

+Study of positioning methods (e.g., TDOA, RTT, AOA/D, etc) including combination of SL positioning measurements with other RAT dependent positioning measurements (e.g., Uu-based measurements)

+Study of sidelink reference signals for positioning purposes from physical layer perspective, including signal design, resource allocation, measurements, associated procedures, etc, reusing existing reference signals, procedures, etc from sidelink communication and from positioning as much as possible

+Study of positioning architecture and signalling procedures (e.g., configuration, measurement reporting, etc) to enable sidelink positioning covering both UE based and network-based positioning.

 5.1 Sidelink Positioning Scenarios and Requirements

-The following objectives were captured in SID [7] for study of sidelink positioning solutions:
+The following objectives are captured in SID [7] on scenarios and requirements for study of sidelink positioning solutions:

 Coverage scenarios to cover: In-coverage, partial-coverage and out-of-coverage.